 Results: Viral Replication and Focus Forming Assay

-In this experiment, viral burden was shown in the peripheral [1] and central nervous system tissues [2] after IFNAR1-/- (pronounce as XX) mice were given Zika virus SC. (pronounce as XX) [3].
+In this experiment, viral burden was shown in the peripheral [1] and central nervous system tissues [2] after IFNAR1-/- (pronounce as IF NARXX) mice were given Zika virus SC. (pronounce as sub cutaneously) [3].
 The limit of detection was between 100 to 500 FFU per gram based upon organ [4].

 Figure 1 – Video editor: emphasize kidney and spleen.